ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 ---
-title: 'Editing an OVH DNS zone'
+title: 'Editing an OVHcloud DNS zone'
 slug: web_hosting_how_to_edit_my_dns_zone
-excerpt: 'Find out how to edit an OVH DNS zone via your Control Panel'
+excerpt: 'Find out how to edit an OVHcloud DNS zone via your Control Panel'
 section: 'DNS and DNS zone'
 order: 3
 ---

-**Last updated 3rd April 2018**
+**Last updated 5th May 2020**

 ## Objective

 A Domain Name System (DNS) zone is a domain name’s config file.
 It is composed of technical information, otherwise called ‘records’.
 DNS zones are usually used to link your domain name to the server (or servers) that hosts your website and email addresses.

-**Find out how to edit your OVH DNS zone via your Control Panel.**
+**Find out how to edit your OVHcloud DNS zone via your Control Panel.**

 ## Requirements

-- You must have permission to manage the domain name from your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must have permission to manage the domain name from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
-- You must be logged in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
-- You need to use the OVH configuration for the domain name concerned (on its DNS servers).
+- You need to use the OVHcloud configuration for the domain name concerned (on its DNS servers).

 > [!warning]
 >
-> - If your domain name does not use the OVH DNS servers, you will need to edit the configuration using the interface given by the service provider that manages your domain name.
+> - If your domain name does not use the OVHcloud DNS servers, you will need to edit the configuration using the interface given by the service provider that manages your domain name.
 >
-> - If your domain name is registered with OVH, you can check if the domain name uses our configuration.
+> - If your domain name is registered with OVHcloud, you can check if the domain name uses our configuration.
 To do this, go to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the domain concerned, and go to the `DNS servers`{.action} tab.
 >

 ## Instructions